whoiam1101/handcrafted-transformer/lion/README.md

 # 🦁 Lion Optimizer Implementation

-This repository contains an implementation of the **Lion optimizer** (EvoLved Sign Momentum) as described in the paper [*"Lion: A New Optimization Algorithm for Training Deep Neural Networks"*](https://arxiv.org/abs/2302.06675).
-Lion is a novel optimization algorithm that combines the benefits of both adaptive and momentum-based optimizers, offering improved performance and efficiency in training deep neural networks.
+This repository provides an implementation of the **Lion Optimizer** (EvoLved Sign Momentum), as described in the paper [*"Lion: A New Optimization Algorithm for Training Deep Neural Networks"*](https://arxiv.org/abs/2302.06675).
+Lion combines the advantages of adaptive and momentum-based optimizers, offering improved performance and efficiency for training deep neural networks.

-## Introduction
+## Algorithm Overview

-The Lion optimizer is a simple yet powerful optimization algorithm that uses sign-based updates instead of traditional gradient-based updates.
-It is designed to be memory-efficient and computationally lightweight, making it suitable for large-scale machine learning tasks.
+Lion uses sign-based updates instead of traditional gradient-based updates, integrating momentum and exponentially moving averages (EMA) for more efficient and stable parameter updates.

-This implementation provides a PyTorch-compatible version of the Lion optimizer.

-## A Pseudocode for Lion
+The core update rule is as follows:

 $$
 \begin{aligned}
 &\mathbf{given}\ \beta_1,\beta_2,\lambda,\eta,f\\